rameshrvr/nested_lookup/README.md

 A small ruby library which enables key/value lookups on deeply nested documents (Arrays and Hashes)

-Features:
+Features: (document might be Array of Hashes/Hash or Arrays/nested Arrays/nested Hashes etc)
-1. key lookups on deeply nested documents.
+1. key lookups on deeply nested document.
 2. fetching all keys from a nested document.
 3. get the number of occurrences of a key/value from a nested document